Bulk copying SQL Server data from Linux and UNIX

 .

-The following command executes each bcp command in the result set, producing a backup of the the AdventureWorks database:
+The following command executes each bcp command in the result set, producing a backup of the AdventureWorks database:

 $ /usr/local/easysoft/unixODBC/bin/isql.sh -b -dC -v MY_DSN < /tmp/bcp.sql | \